aron123/jobSeeker/README.md

 # Job seeker
 This repo contains my solution to the assignment of Web Application Development Course.
-Details of the assignment is explained [here](https://github.com/Benczus/WEBAppDev_webShopExercise).
+Details of the assignment are explained [here](https://github.com/Benczus/WEBAppDev_webShopExercise).

 ## Author